 How to Win Writing Contests: The Basics

 Step one of how to win writing competitions is to get the very basics of writing correct.
+Take practical steps to optimise your entry and give yourself the best chance of winning a creative writing contest.
+From basic proofreading to leveraging tools like Grammarly, ensure your submission is flawless and captivating.

 This means proofreading your creative writing and making any necessary edits to polish your story or poetry it as much as possible.
 Get other people to read over your stories and poems and listen to their feedback.
 Correct any typos to appear more professional and ensure the reader (and judge) stays immersed in your story, rather than being distracted by spelling mistakes and other basic errors.

 If you don’t feel confident enough that you have removed all the basic writing errors, there’s a choice of spelling and grammar checking software that can do this for you, such as Grammarly.
-Though if you are writing in Microsoft Word, just look for the red underlined words and change them if you need to.
+Though if you are writing in Microsoft Word, you could just look for the red underlined words and change them if you need to.

 “It ain’t whatcha write, it’s the way atcha write it.”